OPALX-project/OPALX-project.github.io/cyclotron.md

 where you also save the output in cyclotron2.out.
 It is always a good idea to check the standard output of OPAL in order to reveal problems.

-As in the previous example, the result is saved in cycltron2.pdf and shown below, it was obtained with [cyclotron2.gpl](Cyclotron/cyclotron2.gpl)

 `gnuplot cyclotron2.gpl`

+As in the previous example, the result is saved in cyclotron2.pdf and shown below.

 <center>![](Cyclotron/cyclotron2.png)</center>